Self-Reported Test Score and Academic Record (SRAR)

 - Submit an application through the University of Minnesota Morris application or the Common Application

 - Pay the $30 application fee or request a waiver

 - Self-report high school course grades and standardized test scores through the online Self-Reported Academic Record (SRAR) form.
 You do not need to submit an official high school or secondary school transcript at the time of application.

 Note: If we don’t see your Self-Reported Academic Record (SRAR) shortly within a few days of receiving your application for admission we will send an email to the address you provided on your application.
 This message will include a customized link that will take you right to your SRAR.
 This should make it easier for you to finish your SRAR and send it our way.
 Once this step is complete we’ll start reviewing your application.

 When should I complete the Self-Reported Academic Record (SRAR)?

 We encourage you to complete your SRAR right after submitting your application and even provide a link after submitting your application to take you directly to the SRAR page.
-If you can’t do the SRAR at the time you submit your application for admission, but want full scholarship consideration, please make sure to submit the SRAR no later than November 1 Priority Application Date or our December 15th Competitive Scholarship Application Deadline.
+If you can’t do the SRAR at the time you submit your application for admission, but want full scholarship consideration, please make sure to submit the SRAR no later than December 1.

 Tips for completing the Self-Reported Academic Record (SRAR)